kube-rs/website/docs/controllers/intro.md

 Which is further reworded now under their new [agglomerate banner](https://cloud.redhat.com/learn/topics/operators).

-They key **differences** between the two is that **operators** generally a specific type of controller, sometimes more than one in a single application.
+The key **difference** between the two is that **operators** are generally a specific type of controller, sometimes more than one in a single application.
 To be classified as an operator, a controller would at the very least need to:

 - manage custom resource definition(s)
 - maintain single app focus